Calverton, Nottinghamshire: John Roe and the Roeite sect

 John Roe's brother William wrote from Farnsfield to Lord George Gordon, of the Protestant Association, appealing for his help (Gordon had himself been excommunicated) and the M.P.
 John Courtenay, who was later to write Conduct of the Dissenters in England (1790), raised the matter in Parliament, as a general feeling of unease about the issue began to become apparent.
 A legal counsellor in 1788 gave his opinion that if the writs had been correctly issued, there seemed no possibility of them being released from prison, unless their marriages could be made out to be Quaker, or their Roeite marriages could be made legal by a new act of Parliament.
 In August 1790 Lord Kenyon, the Lord Chief Justice said that they could be released if they did penance, but the two sisters were not at all penitent and refused.
 Eventually, in 1798 after twelve years imprisonment, it appears that "Mrs Roe" and "Mrs Bush" were allowed to escape and return to Calverton, when part of the jail was being rebuilt.

 The Quaker writer William Howitt attended one of John Roe's services, and described the converted barn amongst the orchards.
 A very plain chapel with loft, pulpit and seats (not at all like a Quaker meeting house, thought Howitt), and a congregation of thirty slumbering, while Roe, attended by Isabel, provided a "droning commentary" on the transfiguration.

-John Roe, a small man with long white hair, combed in flowing locks on his shoulders, continued to preach in the converted barn, and died at the age of 94 on Sunday 2 January 1820.
+John Roe, a small man with long white hair, combed in flowing locks on his shoulders, continued to preach in the converted barn, and died on Sunday 2 January 1820.
 The Roeite sect did not long survive the death of its founder and, although White's Directory of 1844 reported a "small meeting house", there was no mention of the sect in the Religious Census of 1851.